Individual Contributions

-This project involved the design and fabrication of a tendon-driven continuum robot.
+This project was completed for a medical robotics course.
+It involved the design and fabrication of a tendon-driven continuum robot.
 It features a soft backbone, 3-D printed in TPU, and a series of vertebrae.
-The objective was to assess the feasibility of this design methodology for use in minimally-invasive robotic surgical procedures.
-I was responsible for the electromechanical design (from concept to CAD and implementation) and fabrication.
+The primary objective was to assess the utility of this unique design methodology within the context of minimally-invasive robotic surgical applications.
+I was responsible for the design and implementation of the electromechanical system.

 Design